NikRimington/HotChilli.Umbraco.PageNotFoundManager/README.md

 ## Special Thanks

 This package is a port of [PageNotFoundManager](https://github.com/TimGeyssens/UmbracoPageNotFoundManager) by [Tim Geyssens](https://twitter.com/timgeyssens) and was created with his permission.
-The code based used as a point of reference was taken prior to the Licesencing Model change.
+The code base used as a point of reference was taken prior to the Licesencing Model change.

 ## Credits